VTuber

 -

-Type “NP” in the search bar to filter out irrelevant parameters, and select the desired input using the Nyarupad window (pictured below) as a guide.
+Type “NP” in the search bar to quickly find the Nyarupad inputs, and select the desired input using the Nyarupad window (pictured below) as a guide.

 VBridger Face Tracking Plugin